-At the moment, my research is focused on studying interacting vacuum dark energy models, where dark energy is modelled by a dynamical vacuum energy and dark matter can decay into the vacuum.
-I’m using the numerical codes CAMB, CosmoMC and Cobaya to analyse these models and make predictions that can be tested against observational data.
+My PhD thesis mainly focused on studying interacting vacuum dark energy models, where dark energy is modelled by a dynamical vacuum energy and dark matter can decay into the vacuum.
+I used the numerical codes CAMB, CosmoMC and Cobaya to analyse these models and make predictions which I tested against observational data.

 Towards the end of my PhD, I also worked on forecasting constraints on the distance duality relation, which tells us how luminosity and angular diameter distances are related.
 A violation of the relation could be a signature of as-yet-unknown physics, such as photons converting into a “dark” particle like the hypothetical axion.
 I worked on producing forecasts for distance duality violation using mock datasets of merging neutron stars (also known as standard sirens) and supernovae whose light had been gravitationally lensed.

 You can see the talk I recorded for Cosmology from Home 2021 here, where I present the work on constraining violations of distance duality using standard sirens.